Home » The Best Old Fashioned Bakery Style Bran Muffins

 Instructions

-• Pour boiling water over crisco stir to make sure crisco melts completely before next step.
+• Pour boiling water over shortening stir to make sure vegetable shortening melts completely before next step.

-• Add bran cereal to crisco water mixture, and stir.
+• Add bran cereal to shortening and water mixture, stir.
 Make sure all the bran cereal has been mixed well into the wet ingredients.
+Mixture will be thick, but all of the cereal should be wet.

 • Combine flour and baking soda in small bowl.

 • Alternate adding wet and dry ingredients to bran mixture.
-Alternate buttermilk and flour mixture to bran until completely incorporated.
-Store in an airtight container in refrigerator 24 hours before baking.
-Or up to two weeks.
-When ready to bake line muffin tins with muffin cups, or spray generously with non-stick cooking spray fill 3/4 full with batter.
+Alternating buttermilk and flour mixture to bran until completely incorporated.
+Store in an airtight container in refrigerator 12- 24 hours before baking.
+Or up to 1 week.
+When ready to bake line muffin tins with muffin cups, or spray generously with non-stick cooking spray fill 3/4 full .

 before baking preheat oven to 350 degrees